Louie Spence is a much loved and celebrated TV personality, dance expert, choreographer and household name.

 Born in London, Louie attended the prestigious Italia Conti Academy of Theatre Arts, and began working as a backing dancer on tours for artists such as Bjork and The Spice Girls.
 He also starred in top West-End musicals such as Cats, Closer to Heaven and was part of the award-winning original cast of Miss Saigon.

-Alongside these commitments, Louie frequently appears as a guest on a variety of TV and radio shows.
-Not to mention undertaking the star billing in some of the best pantomimes in the country, each Christmas.
+In addition to his broadcast credentials, Louie joins the star billing in some of the best pantomimes in the country, each Christmas.

 Louie is a huge animal lover, and lives in Essex with his beloved dogs, Alba and Lola.